 Japanese Dragon Tattoos

-What’s interesting about the dragon is that it plays an important role in folklore from different cultures all around the world, and has endured as a symbol of power and wisdom to this day.
+What’s interesting about the dragon is that it plays an important role in folklore from different cultures all around the world, and has lived on as a symbol of power and wisdom to this day.

 For one of the best examples of this, we look no further than Japan.